-As a self-proclaimed environmentalist, my desire to hop on a plane and rack up air miles can often feel conflicting.
+As someone who tries to be as eco as possible, my desire to hop on a plane and rack up air miles can often feel conflicting.
 There’s nothing I want more than to spend the rest of my days wandering from place to place, however, I’m certainly not naive to the huge environmental pressures put upon the planet as a result of increasing tourism.

 From the carbon dioxide emitted by different forms of transport to the destruction of the world’s most beautiful beaches, there’s no doubt that society’s love for travel is doing some serious harm.
 But, if we’re not willing to stay put, what are we to do?

-Thankfully, there many ways to reduce your carbon footprint on the go and become a more sustainable traveller.
-Here are my top tips for doing so:
+Thankfully, there many ways to reduce your carbon footprint on the go and become a more sustainable traveller!

 Offset your carbon footprint